 Noncontrolling interest in consolidated income increased \$5.6 million, or 36 percent, for the year ended December 31, 2008.
 The increase was primarily driven by a corresponding increase in the operating results of Asia Pacific Iron Ore (formerly known as Portman Limited), a consolidated subsidiary in which we owned approximately 80.4 percent in 2007 and throughout the first half of 2008.
 In June 2008, we acquired an additional 4.8 percent interest in Asia Pacific Iron Ore through a share repurchase program offered by Portman.
 We subsequently made an off-market offer to purchase the outstanding shares and proceeded with a compulsory acquisition of the remaining shares to obtain full ownership of Asia Pacific Iron Ore in the fourth quarter of 2008.
-The transaction constituted a step acquisition of a noncontrolling interest, thereby reducing noncontrolling interest in consolidated income on a prospective basis.
-We accounted for the acquisition of the noncontrolling interest sold, and the increased ownership obtained was accounted for by increasing the entity's basis from historical cost to fair value for the portion of the assets acquired and liabilities assumed based on the additional ownership acquired.
+The transaction constituted a step acquisition of a noncontrolling interest, thereby reducing noncontrolling interest by the purchase method.
+As a result of the step acquisition, the then historical cost basis of the noncontrolling interest balance was reduced to the extent of the percentage interest sold, and the increased ownership obtained was accounted for by increasing the entity's basis from historical cost to fair value for the portion of the assets acquired and liabilities assumed based on the additional ownership acquired.